DLXPlugins/pattern-wrangler/readme.txt

 == Changelog ==

+= 2.0.5 =
+* Released 2025-12-20
+* Bug fix: Multisite installs wouldn't show a proper override for hiding patterns.
+* New feature: Can disable the customizer if needed on single and Multisite installs.

 = 2.0.2 =
 * Released 2025-11-30
 * Wording update: Changed copy local patterns to "Copy to New Pattern."
 Changed Copy Pattern to "Copy Pattern to Clipboard".